Arabian Racing

 Administration

-There will be no change to the administration of Arabian racing in 2022, which will continue to be administered by ARO.
+Arabian horseracing in the UK is administered by ARO.
 ARO will provide the BHA and Weatherbys with all appropriate data relating to trainers, horses, stable staff and owners as and when appropriate or required.